Oliver Queen (Arrowverse): Season 3

-In season three, Oliver is brought into a confrontation with Ra's al Ghul (Matthew Nable) after Sara's death.
-In order to protect his sister, who had been drugged and coerced into killing Sara by Malcolm, Oliver claims responsibility for the murder and engages Ra's in a trial by combat.
+In season three, Oliver is brought into a confrontation with Ra's al Ghul (Matt Nable) after Sara's death.
+To protect his sister, who had been drugged and coerced into killing Sara by Malcolm, Oliver claims responsibility for the murder and engages Ra's in a trial by combat.
 After surviving the sword of Ra's al Ghul, he is pursued by Ra's to become the new leader of the League.
 After Ra's mortally wounds Thea, Oliver accepts his offer so that he can use the Lazarus Pit to save Thea.
 In "Al Sah-him", Oliver appears in Starling City to kill Nyssa al Ghul (Katrina Law), who also claims the title of "Heir to the Demon", where it is revealed that he has been brainwashed by Ra's into renouncing all things "Oliver Queen".
 In "This Is Your Sword", it is shown that Oliver is actually lying to Ra's, and planning to destroy the League from the inside.
 The season three finale features Oliver killing Ra's, and subsequently giving up being a hero for Starling City and leaving to have a new life with Felicity.
 Over the course of the season, Laurel and Thea take over Sara and Roy's roles on the team.
 Season three flashbacks focused on Oliver living in Hong Kong and training under Amanda Waller (Cynthia Addai-Robinson) and her subordinates.